pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 {{% /choosable %}}

-If your Pulumi program has a directory called `app` alongside it, containing a file named "Dockerfile" (which can be as simple as `FROM alpine` for the purpose of example), then the example below shows how to build a multi-platform image, publish it to a remote AWS ECR registry, and use an [inline cache] to speed up subsequent builds.
+Suppose your Pulumi program has a subfolder called `./app` that contains a file named `Dockerfile` (its contents can be as simple as `FROM alpine`).
+In that case, the example below shows:

+* how to build a multi-platform image (`linux/amd64` and `linux/arm64`),
+* publish the image to a remote AWS ECR registry, and;
+* use an inline cache to speed up subsequent builds.

 {{% choosable language typescript %}}